diogosm/wosfile/README.md

-# wosfile
+# wosfile processing

+Este código é baseado no trabalho feito em @TODO: colocar o git do cara.

+bugs não solucionados:

+-[ ] por algum motivo a pos (x, y) da Malásia vem igual a dos EUA, quando utilizamos a biblioteca **geopy.geocoders**. É preciso trocar direto no json gerado.
+-[ ] Mesma situação acontece com a Nova Caledônia
+-[ ] Mesma situação acontece com a Arábia Saudita
+-[ ] Mesma situação acontece com o Marrocos
+-[ ] Mesma situação acontece com a Bósnia
+-[ ] Mesma situação acontece com a Tailandia

+## wosfile

 [![Build Status](https://travis-ci.org/rafguns/wosfile.svg?branch=master)](https://travis-ci.org/rafguns/wosfile)
 [![Coverage Status](https://coveralls.io/repos/rafguns/wosfile/badge.svg?branch=master&service=github)](https://coveralls.io/github/rafguns/wosfile?branch=master)

-**wosfile** is a Python package designed to read and handle data exported from Clarivate Analytics [Web of Science™](https://www.webofknowledge.com).
+**wosfile** is a Python package designed to read and handle data exported from Thomson Reuters Web of Science™.
 It supports both tab-delimited files and so-called ‘plain text’ files.

 The point of wosfile is to read export files from WoS and give you a simple data structure—essentially a dict—that can be further analyzed with tools available in standard Python or with third-party packages.
 If you're looking for a ‘one-size-fits-all’ solution, this is probably not it.